Choreographic Projects

 Baby Get Back (2024)

-This improvisational performance was performed in collaboration with Shannon Whitworth and Woody Platt’s Bluegrass Gentlemen.
+This improvisational performance was developed and performed in collaboration with Shannon Whitworth and Woody Platt at the Porter Center for the Arts on the campus of Brevard College in Brevard, North Carolina.

 SPARK BIRD (2021)